Skip to main content

 2. Select the Monitor tab in the top menu bar.

-3. Select an organization and click Devices.
+3. Select an organization, and then click Devices.

 4. Select a device, and then click Services > VMS.
 The threat intelligence statistics display, as shown below.